Aliases for KCNE4 Gene

 GeneCards Summary for KCNE4 Gene

 KCNE4 (Potassium Voltage-Gated Channel Subfamily E Regulatory Subunit 4) is a Protein Coding gene.
-Diseases associated with KCNE4 include hypokalemic periodic paralysis, type 1.
-Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Cardiac conduction.
+Diseases associated with KCNE4 include Hypokalemic Periodic Paralysis, Type 1.
+Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Phase 1 - inactivation of fast Na+ channels.
 GO annotations related to this gene include voltage-gated potassium channel activity.

 UniProtKB/Swiss-Prot for KCNE4 Gene